All Episodes

 We'll beat you no matter how many you send.

-Uh there were 19 of them.
+There were 19 of them.

-Uh for the Democrats, probably another reason we should leave.
+For the Democrats, probably another reason we should leave.

-Oh no, they're coming at let's get out.
+Oh, no, they're coming out.

-Let's let's get to uh General Petraeus first.
+Let's get to General Petraeus first.

-This is this is uh uh really interesting.
+This is really interesting.

 I'm watching his testimony this morning.

-It was tough to find it's on C-SPAN 3, and the networks jipped it now and then.
+It's on C-SPAN 3, and the networks jipped it now and then.

-Uh that didn't they didn't go wall to wall with it.
+They didn't go wall to wall with it.

-And then Lieberman pushed a similar line of questioning, uh, this time on the effect of a Senate resolution would have on our enemies.
+And then Lieberman pushed a similar line of questioning, this time on the effect of a Senate resolution would have on our enemies.

-And uh uh well, you just have to hear this.
+And, well, you just have to hear this.

-Here's here's here's Lieberman's question.
+Here's Lieberman's question.

-This is a test of wills at the end of the day, and in that regard, speaking purely as a military commander, if confirmed, albeit one who frankly does understand enormously and treasures the value of Free and open debate, free speech, who has put himself in harm's way uh to protect those great features of our democracy.
+And in that regard, speaking purely as a military commander, if confirmed, albeit one who frankly does understand enormously and treasures the value of free and open debate, free speech, who has put himself in harm's way to protect those great features of our democracy.

 That's correct, sir.

-Well, we love free speech here, and we defend it, open debate, this sort of thing, but you do this resolution and you are giving hope to the enemy.
+Well, we love free speech here, and we defend it, open debate, this sort of thing.

-You're extending hope to the enemy.
+You are extending hope to the enemy.

 You know something, folks?